-How to not fail the sanity check aka Phone interviews!
+How to not fail the sanity check; aka phone interviews!

 Telephone interviews are meant to be a sanity check, but you’d be surprised at how many candidates mess up the basics.
-Often it’s not down to a lack of knowledge, but simply because a few simple things have not been done.
+Often it’s not down to a lack of knowledge, but because a few simple things have not been done.

 - Phone comfort: I am a recruiter and have got used to talking on the phone, but even I struggle with a new handset working environment.
 Before interviewing use a headset that allows you to talk comfortably while typing or writing

-After you’re done with the technical part of the interview, you should ask the interviewer a few questions.
-Don’t worry about asking the right questions…Typical questions: What does the role involve?
+Once you’re done with the technical part of the interview, you should ask the interviewer a few questions to show your interest.
+Don’t worry about asking the right questions… Some typical questions would be: What does the role involve?
 What specific project will I work on?
 What training is on offer?
 However, don’t limit yourself to these topics!